gvwilson/sensibleadventures/bookster/bookster.md

 could take it no more.
 "Paere?
 Can we…?"

 "Hm?
 Oh, of course."
 Laeuc tousled his daughter's hair fondly.
-"You go ahead, and I'll se you at the Green Pig at sundown.
+"You go ahead, and I'll see you at the Green Pig at sundown.
 Do you remember how to get to there?
 Are you sure?
 No, don't scowl, I'm just asking."